phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Methods

-This describes the first-order Trotter formula, which can be generalized to higher orders \cite{childsTheoryTrotterError2021}.
-These come with a higher overhead, but have improved asymptotic scaling in terms of $\varepsilon$.
-In this work, we focus on the second-order method.
-For the purpose of ground-state energy estimation, we are interested in constraining the difference between the ground-state energy of the effective Hamiltonian $\tilde{H}(\delta)$ and that of $H$.
-For $\delta$ small enough, the Trotter error on the ground state energy behaves as
+The first-order formula generalises to higher orders \cite{childsTheoryTrotterError2021}; higher orders cost more per step but scale better in $\varepsilon$.
+This work uses the second-order variant.
+For $\delta$ small enough, the Trotter error on the ground-state energy obeys

-where $C_{gs}$ is a Hamiltonian-dependent constant (so it depends on system size).
-It is desirable to take $\delta$ large, because the total number of Trotter steps scales as $\mathcal{O}(\varepsilon^{-1}\delta^{-1})$.
-On the other hand, to keep $\epstrot$ sufficiently small, we require $\delta < \sqrt{\varepsilon / C_{gs}}$.
-Consequently, an accurate estimate of $C_{gs}$ is crucial in order to choose the optimal step size $\delta$ and by this to use only as few Trotter steps as necessary.
-One disadvantage of fully deterministic Trotter product formulas is that their cost in terms of the number of Pauli rotations scales explicitly with $L$, the number of terms.
-For electronic structure Hamiltonians from chemistry, we have $L\sim N^4$, where $N$ is the number of spin orbitals (or qubits).

-Randomized methods, such as qDRIFT and its generalizations \cite{campbellRandomCompilerFast2019, wanRandomizedQuantumAlgorithm2022a} are an alternative to Trotter formulas.
-Their runtime does not explicitly depend on $L$, but instead scales with $\lambda^2$.
-The drawback is that they come with a worse scaling in terms of precision ($\epsilon^{-2}$ vs. $\epsilon^{-3/2}$ for the 2nd order Trotter).
-This approach outperforms the deterministic method if many terms with small weights are present.